 Among its 35,000 works, The Johnson Museum’s most notable holding is its extensive Asian art collection.
 Works also include paintings by renowned European artists and American artists such as Georgia O’Keeffe and Andy Warhol.

 7. Berkeley Art Museum and Pacific Film Archive

 BAMPFA states its mission is to “inspire the imagination and ignite critical dialogue through art and film.”
 This goal is achieved through carefully curated contemporary exhibitions made up of both historical and contemporary international pieces.
 The original BAMPFA building was closed in December 2014 and then reponed in early 2016.

 8. Colby College Museum of Art

 Colby’s art museum houses 8,000 pieces, largely populated by contemporary American paintings.
-The museum places heavy emphasis on teaching patrons and students to appreciate art.
-Prominent American artist Alex Katz has donated over 700 pieces of art to Colby.
+The museum also places heavy emphasis on teaching patrons and students to appreciate art.
+In addition, prominent American artist Alex Katz has donated over 700 pieces of art to Colby.